1coderookie/KobraGoNeoInsights/docs/calibration.md

     If you're using Cura, you might want to check out the plugin ["Calibration Shapes"](https://marketplace.ultimaker.com/app/cura/plugins/5axes/CalibrationShapes) which gives you access to different STL models you can use for calibration.
 Before slicing and printing, make sure you're reading the specific notes about the models at the [wiki page of the creator](https://github.com/5axes/Calibration-Shapes/wiki).

+??? tip "Calibration Using SuperSlicer"

+    I personally prefer SuperSlicer (after I used Cura in the first place).
+One of the great functions is, that SuperSlicer already comes with an inbuilt set of calibration tools.
+You'll follow the proposed order and generate the specific 3d models for your specific needs with just one click.
+After that, you just print them and don't have to take care about additional code sections (e.g. like applying temperature or retraction distance changes at layer xy) which is necessary when using Cura and the abovementioned Calibration Shapes plugin.

 ## Calibration Guides
 There are many sites and tutorials to find which are about calibration, so you might want to search for that at your preferred site first.
 However, I found the following guides useful.